-Introduction ABOUT THE MODEL ACOP
+Introduction ABOUT THE ACOP

-HOW TO USE THE MODEL ACOP Intro-i

-ABOU UT THE MODEL ACOP AND THE PUBLIC HOUSING LEASE Intro-ii

-REFE RENCES CITED IN THE MODEL ACOP Intro-iii
+REFE REFERENCES CITED IN THE ACOP

-RESO OURCES CITED IN THE MODEL ACOP Intro-iv
+RESO RESOURCES CITED IN THE MODEL ACOP

 Chapter 1

 OVERVIEW OF THE PROGRAM AND PLAN

 INTR ODUCTION 1-1

 PART I: THE PHA

 I.A.
-OVERVIEW 1-1
+1 1

+I.A.
 I.B.
-ORGANIZATION AND STRUCTURE OF THE PHA
+OVERVIEWORGANIZATION AND STRUCTURE OF THE PHA

 I.C.
-PHA MISSION
+GHURA'S MISSION

 I.D.
-THE PHA'S COMMITMENT TO ETHICS AND SERVICE 1-4
+GHURA'S COMMITMENT TO ETHICS AND SERVICE

 PART II: THE PUBLIC HOUSING PROGRAM

 II.A.
 OVERVIEW AND HISTORY OF THE PROGRAM 1-5

 II.B.
-PUBLIC HOUSING PROGRAM BASICS 1-6
+PUBLIC HOUSING PROGRAM BASICS

 II.C.
 PUBLIC HOUSING PARTNERSHIPS 1-6

 II.D.
 APPLICABLE REGULATIONS 1-10

-PART III: THE ADMISSIONS AND CONTINUED OCCUPANCY P OLICIES
+PART III: THE ADMISSIONS AND CONTINUED OCCUPANCY PO LICIES

 III.A.
 OVERVIEW AND PURPOSE OF THE POLICY 1-11

 CONTENTS OF THE POLICY

 III.C.
 UPDATING AND REVISING THE POLICY 1-12